ellis-bio/ellisjalia/index.md

 <p style="font-size:1.10em;">My thinking was to combine <b>architecture</b> (that there should balance, proportion and rhythm), <b>cartography</b> (legibility, contrast and organisation), <b>interaction design</b> (constraints, feedback and recognition rather than recall) and <b>psychology</b> (pleasure, happiness and guidance).

-<p style="font-size:1.10em;">And I love this site; the way it feels as I navigate across it, the colour scheme, and the fact that I'm not constrained by software besides the language of the internet itself.
-I have big plans for it.</p>
+<p style="font-size:1.10em;">And I love this site; the way it feels as I navigate across it, the colour scheme, and the fact that I'm not constrained by software besides the language of the internet itself.</p>

 <p style="font-size:1.10em;">I also know that it's not much.
 But it is mine, and I am simultaneously its architect and caretaker.</p>